groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/note.md

 }
 ```

-Put it simply - you just load a OneNote file into the `Converter` class instance, select the desired output format and all the rest will be done by **GroupDocs.Conversion**.
+Put it simply - you just load a OneNote file into the `Converter` class instance, select the desired output format and **GroupDocs.Conversion** does all the rest.

 {{< alert style="info" >}}
 Refer to the [API reference](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert) for more conversion options and customizations.